zulip/docker-zulip/README.md

 these need packages to be configured to use your custom CA certificates.
-You will need to get your certificate bundle into the docker image, either by adding a `COPY` somewhere or by replacing the `FROM`s with a custom ubuntu image that includes your bundle.
+You will need to get your certificate bundle into the docker image, either by adding a `COPY` somewhere or by replacing the `FROM`s with a custom Ubuntu image that includes your bundle.
 The recommended way is to have your own base image which has your bundle ready at the default `/etc/ssl/certs/ca-certificates.crt`.